krze/FNFFAutoFire/README.md

 You can use this calculator with single shots or 3-round-burst as long as you are not aiming for a specific location.

+## What this calculator does not cover:
+- Aimed shots at a location.
+The calculator rolls location for you, since it's intended for automatic fire
+- Bladed weapons, even if it's one hit (Hard/Soft armor rules are NOT included)
+- Ammo other than standard and AP
+- Projectile weapons that have special rules against Hard vs Soft armor

 ## How to use
 Run with `ruby fnff_auto.rb` and answer the questions in the prompt.